 (A) Disposition Instrument.
 A copy of the instrument pursuant to which the Disposition is effected.

 (B) Ratification of this Agreement.
-An instrument, executed by the Disposing Member and its Assignee, containing the following information and agreements, to the extent they are not contained in the instrument described in Section :    (I) the notice address of the Assignee; (II) the Sharing Ratios after the Disposition of the Disposing Member and its Assignee (which together must total the Sharing Ratio of the Disposing Member before the Disposition); (III) the Assignee’s ratification of this Agreement and agreement to be bound by it, and its confirmation that the representations and warranties in Section 3.02 are true and correct with respect to it; (IV) representations and warranties by the Disposing Member and its Assignee that the Disposition and admission is being made in accordance with all applicable Laws; (V) representations and warranties by the Assignee that it is an “accredited investor” within the meaning of part (a) of Rule 501 of Regulation D of the General Rules and Regulations under the Securities Act or that it is a Person all of whose equity owners are “accredited investors” within the meaning of such rule 501; provided that this Section not apply to a Disposition by the Class A Member to one of its Affiliates.
+An instrument, executed by the Disposing Member and its Assignee, containing the following information and agreements, to the extent they are not contained in the instrument described in Section 3.03(d)(A) 3.03(c)(i)(A):    (I) the notice address of the Assignee; (II) the Sharing Ratios after the Disposition of the Disposing Member and its Assignee (which together must total the Sharing Ratio of the Disposing Member before the Disposition); (III) the Assignee’s ratification of this Agreement and agreement to be bound by it, and its confirmation that the representations and warranties in Section 3.02 are true and correct with respect to it; (IV) representations and warranties by the Disposing Member and its Assignee that the Disposition and admission is being made in accordance with all applicable Laws; (V) representations and warranties by the Assignee that it is an “accredited investor” within the meaning of part (a) of Rule 501 of Regulation D of the General Rules and Regulations under the Securities Act or that it is a Person all of whose equity owners are “accredited investors” within the meaning of such rule 501; provided that this Section 3.03(d)(B) shall 3.03(c)(i)(A) not apply to a Disposition by the Class A Member to one of its Affiliates.
 Notwithstanding anything to the contrary herein, it shall be a condition precedent to all Dispositions and solicitations of Dispositions that the Disposing Member and, in the case of Dispositions, its Assignee shall be in compliance with all applicable Laws.

 (C) Securities Law Opinion.
 Unless the Membership Interest subject to the Disposition is registered under the Securities Act and any applicable state securities Law, a favorable opinion of the Company’s legal counsel, or of other legal counsel acceptable to the non-disposing Members, to the effect that the Disposition and admission is being made pursuant to a valid exemption from registration under those Laws and in accordance with those Laws; provided that this Section 3.03(c)(i)(C) shall not apply to a Disposition by the Class A Member to one of its Affiliates.

-Payment of Expenses.
-The Disposing Member and its Assignee shall pay, or reimburse the Company for, all reasonable costs and expenses incurred by the Company in connection with the Disposition and admission, including the legal fees incurred in connection with the legal opinion referred to in Section , on or before the tenth Day after the receipt by that Person of the Company’s invoice for the amount due.
+(e)(ii) Payment of Expenses.
+The Disposing Member and its Assignee shall pay, or reimburse the Company for, all reasonable costs and expenses incurred by the Company in connection with the Disposition and admission, including the legal fees incurred in connection with the legal opinion referred to in Section 3.03(d)(C) 3.03(c)(ii)(C), on or before the tenth Day after the receipt by that Person of the Company’s invoice for the amount due.

     No Disposition of a Membership Interest shall effect a release of the Disposing Member from any liabilities to the Company or the other Members arising from events occurring prior to the Disposition.

-U.S. Federal Tax Classification.
-Each Assignee shall agree that it will take such actions as may be requested by the Class A from time to time, including the execution and delivery of a United States Internal Revenue Service Form 8832, in order to achieve the classification of the Company for United States federal tax purposes as a partnership or an entity that is disregarded as an entity separate from its owner, pursuant to United States Treasury Regulations §§ 301.7701-1 through 301.7701-3.
+(g)(iv) U.S. Federal Tax Classification.
+Each Assignee shall agree that it will take such actions as may be requested by the Class A Member from time to time, including the execution and delivery of a United States Internal Revenue Service Form 8832, in order to achieve the classification of the Company for United States federal tax purposes as a partnership or an entity that is disregarded as an entity separate from its owner, pursuant to United States Treasury Regulations §§ 301.7701-1 through 301.7701-3.

     No Member shall be liable for the debts, obligations or liabilities of the Company by virtue of its status as a Member of the Company.